 - Styro Graypor is 100 % Fire retardant, it has low Fire spread and Smoke development index therefore it has been categorized under “A” class in building insulation as per ASTM E84 standards.

-- It is not 100 % vapor barrier it allows the building to breathe
+- It is not a 100% vapor barrier which will allow the building to breathe

-- Very low water absorption in relation with fiber and mineral panels
+- It has a very low water absorption rate in relation with fiber and mineral panels.

-- Unlike lose fiber panels EPS is 95% closed cell insulation, it has excellent mechanical properties making it good choice for EIFS.
+- Unlike loose fiber panels, EPS is 95% closed cell insulation.
+It has excellent mechanical properties making it a good choice for EIFS.

-- Lower thickness can achieve superior “R” values thus reduced wall thickness.
+- Lower thickness can achieve superior “R” values which will hence reduce wall thickness.

-- It is 100 % Recyclable , Sustainable & Eco friendly material since it is free from CFC and HCFCs
+- It is a 100% recyclable, sustainable and Eco-friendly material since it is free from CFC and HCFCs.

 - EPS does not absorb moisture and its thermal and mechanical properties are unaffected by damp, humidity or moisture.

-EPS can be used for both cold and heat insulation and the application temperature ranges from -110 ℃ to +110℃.
+EPS can be used for both cold and hot insulation, and the application temperature ranges from -110 ℃ to +110℃.